andresebr/kumodd/README.md

 lastViewedByMeDate      |  Last Viewed by Account Holder Date (UTC) shared                  |  shared (true/false)

-One can change which meta-data are included, or their order, by specifyinig a comma delimited list in the configuration file.
+One can change which meta-data are included, or their order, by specifying a comma delimited list in the configuration file.

 ``` shell